 - Processed human food: Foods such as cereal and crackers can cause dental issues and often contain high amounts of salt and sugar.

-Contrary to popular belief, it’s not “natural” for pigs to be fat.
-If they were living in the wild, potbellied pigs would be continuously foraging, roaming and rooting in order to get something to eat.
-All that exercise would prevent them from becoming obese and, besides, they would only be eating healthy foods.
+Contrary to popular belief, it’s not natural for pigs to be fat.
+If they were living in the wild, potbellied pigs would be continuously foraging, roaming, and rooting to get something to eat.
+All that exercise would prevent them from becoming obese, and they would only be eating healthy foods.

 How to help a pig lose weight

 Of course, pigs who have been fed “junk food” probably won’t gobble down salads right away.
-To entice a pig to eat all her veggies, try mincing the lettuce as small as possible and coating the salad with canned pumpkin, applesauce, a small amount of unsalted peanut butter or a bit of yogurt.
+To entice a pig to eat all their veggies, try mincing the lettuce as small as possible and coating the salad with canned pumpkin, applesauce, a small amount of unsalted peanut butter, or a bit of yogurt.
 Don’t use an excessive amount of these foods, however — just enough to make the salad more palatable.
-After a week or so, reduce the amount of coating; after two weeks, try eliminating the coating and see if the pig will still eat the salad.
+After a week or so, reduce the amount of coating; after two weeks, try eliminating the coating and see whether the pig will still eat the salad.

-Be patient with your pig as she adjusts to this healthy diet, and keep in mind that it’s extremely important for the pig to lose weight gradually.
-The reason: The pig can become quite ill if her body does not ingest enough nutrients.
-To compensate, the pig will begin processing her excess fat in large amounts, causing a condition called hepatic lipidosis that can be devastating and even deadly for pigs.
-Provide a balanced, low-fat diet, along with appropriate exercise, so the pig can lose weight the healthy way.
+Be patient with your pig as they adjust to this healthy diet, and keep in mind that it’s extremely important for the pig to lose weight gradually.
+The reason: The pig can become quite ill if their body does not ingest enough nutrients.
+To compensate, the pig will begin processing excess fat in large amounts, causing a condition called hepatic lipidosis that can be devastating and even deadly for pigs.
+So provide a balanced, low-fat diet, along with appropriate exercise, so the pig can lose weight the healthy way.